 If the garden is getting cold a lot, look at the ventilation system, cracks in the windows, or any other areas that could let cool air in.

-You might be thinking that you need to load up on cannabis nutrients during the seedlings stage, but that’s not the case with marijuana.
+You might be thinking that you need to load up on cannabis nutrients during the seedlings stage, but that’s not the case.

-Giving the cannabis plant too many nutes will result in toxicity.
+Giving a cannabis seedling too many nutes will result in toxicity.
 If this happens, watering will help dilute the growing medium.
 It’s better to look for fertilizers that are slow-release to avoid this from happening.

 On the other hand, fragile young marijuana can experience a deficiency if you’re not giving them enough.
 A nute deficiency will result in the yellowing and folding of leaves.
 You’ll be able to tell more on the bottom leaves.